Research team

 Abstract

 The default function of a present-tense construction would appear to be locating situations at the time of speaking.
-Yet language-specific and contrastive research has demonstrated that, in various languages, the present tense turns out to do anything but evoke the time of speaking when it combines with event verbs.
-This phenomenon, called the "present perfective paradox", has been analyzed as a consequence of the interaction of the present tense with specific types of aspectual constructions which convey a bounded perspective on a situation.
+Yet it has been observed that, in various languages, the present tense turns out to express non-present-time meanings when combined with event verbs.
+This phenomenon, called the "present perfective paradox", has been analyzed as a consequence of the interaction of the present tense with different types of ectual constructions which convey a bounded perspective on a situation.
 The current project sets out to analyze the manifestation of the present perfective paradox in a typologically adequate sample of languages.
-On the one hand, the project has descriptive objectives: it will chart the characteristics of present-tense constructions and the way they interact with different types of aspect, on the basis of existing grammars, questionnaires and advanced elicitation techniques.
+On the one hand, the project has descriptive objectives: it will chart the characteristics of present-tense constructions and the way they interact with different types of ect, on the basis of existing grammars, a questionnaire and an acceptability judgement task.
 This description will provide a unique perspective on the meaning types that can be expressed by means of so-called present-tense constructions across languages.
-In addition to these descriptive goals, the project aims to offer theoretical contributions to the study of tense and aspect across languages, as it will provide cognitive-functional explanations for the patterns attested, both cross-linguistically and within specific languages.
-Ultimately, this typological investigation will allow us to come up with a semantic connectivity map, reflecting theoretically plausible patterns of polysemy and diachronic change for present-tense constructions.
+In addition to these descriptive goals, the project aims to offer theoretical contributions to the study of tense and ect across languages, as it will provide cognitive-functional explanations for the patterns attested, both crosslinguistically and within specific languages.
+Ultimately, this typological investigation will result in a semantic connectivity map reflecting theoretically plausible patterns of polysemy.Researcher(s)

 Research team(s)